SunnyTseng/Birds-Canada-ARU-east/README.md

-ARU data processing on BirdNET for Birds Canada
+ARU data processing on BirdNET for Birds Canada (east)
 ================
-Sunny Tseng

 ## Introduction